memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 4. Historically, it has been less onerous for manufacturers to include than competing protocols like Maxim's 1-wire protocol[^4].

-Many of the sensors and actuators in devices all around us use i2c: temperature sensors, accelerometers, gyroscopes, fans, video bridging chips, gpio expanders, EEPROMS, ...etc.
+Many of the sensors and actuators in devices all around us use I2C: temperature sensors, accelerometers, gyroscopes, fans, video bridging chips, GPIO expanders, EEPROMs, ...etc.

 I2C is not appropriate for all applications however:
 1. When higher bandwidth is required, SPI may be the right choice and can be found